Tips for Power Washing Dirty Decks, Siding and More

 Inspect your work before you pat yourself on the shoulder.
 Your deck should look consistent – no areas unwashed or over-washed, and it should look clean with minimal or no “lap” marks.

 - Let your deck dry for 24 – 48 hours before applying a topcoat.
 Wind, humidity, and temperature are factors that affect the drying time.

-For help with power washing products, not to mention stain and sealant, visit our local Hirshfield’s locations in Minnesota, Wisconsin and North Dakota.
+For help with power washing products, not to mention stain and sealant, visit our local Hirshfield’s locations in Minnesota, Wisconsin, South Dakota, and North Dakota.

 Since Frank and Elizabeth Hirshfield opened their first store in 1894, it has been our mission to do the best job possible meeting customer needs and solving customer problems.
 Hirshfield’s.
 People and products you can trust.